 9. Thorpe has his breakfast

-Liberal leader Jeremy Thorpe saw his Devon North majority almost wiped out in 1970 so in the February election he seldom ventures outside his constituency, giving his daily press conferences by closed circuit television.
-He was comfortably re-elected but so no need to rush up to London so on the Friday morning was holed up in his Barnstaple cottage while the media awaited his next move.
-David Lomax was left reporting on very little, other than that Thorpe had ‘had his breakfast’ and that ‘his mother came out and told reporters to “go away”’ Burnet mused: ‘During the campaign Thorpe would have kept his mother under very strong control.’
+Liberal leader Jeremy Thorpe saw his Devon North majority almost wiped out in 1970 so in the February election he seldom ventured outside his constituency, giving his daily press conferences by closed-circuit television.
+He was comfortably re-elected but saw no need to rush up to London, so on the Friday morning was holed up in his Barnstaple cottage while the media awaited his next move.
+David Lomax was left reporting on very little, other than that Thorpe had ‘had his breakfast’ and that ‘his mother came out and told reporters to “go away”’.
+Burnet mused: ‘During the campaign Thorpe would have kept his mother under very strong control.’
 Later Thorpe went for a walk, no doubt not at all enjoying the huge press retinue that trailed him.

 10. Katina stars

 While Burnet had his morning lie-in, Barrett introduced a rather Nationwide-y feature, an interview with Evening Standard astrologer Katina recorded the previous afternoon.
 Showing her scientific method first off, she snaps: ‘It’s not a crystal ball, I’m studying the pattern of the planets.’